 Medical Co-Payments.
-You are responsible for the following percentages of the maximum allowed amount:
+After you have met any applicable deductible, you are responsible for the following copayments:

-- Participating Providers......No Co-Payment - Other Health Care ProvidersNo Co-Payment
+- Participating Providers......No charge

-Note: In addition to the Co-Payment shown above, you will be required to pay any amount in excess of the maximum allowed amount for the services of an other health care provider or a non-participating provider.
+Note: You will be required to pay any amount in excess of the maximum allowed amount for the services of an other health care provider or a non-participating provider.